-Task 2 (b) - Peer-feedback
+Block 2: Task B - Peer-feedback

 By now you have been assigned a group with other people from your master program.
 In block 3, you will be working as a group.
-In task 2 (b), you start the group work by providing feedback on the task 2 (a) submissions of your group members.
+In task B, you start the group work by providing feedback on the task A submissions of your group members.
 You read the submissions of your group members, and for at least two of them, you post feedback in the comment box on the submission page.
 Peer reviews are found on the main page, under "coming up" and in the course activity stream.